-Axillary surgery is performed during your breast cancer surgery, and is to remove any lymph nodes with cancer cells in them.
+Axillary surgery is performed during your breast cancer surgery to assess the extent of breast cancer involvement.

 This helps to determine the stage of your cancer and plan the best treatment for you.It also provides the opportunity to remove any involved lymph nodes.

 If you have an invasive (infiltrating) breast cancer then some form of lymph node surgery in the underarm (axilla) will be recommended.
 If you're having breast conserving surgery this is done through a separate incision in the armpit, and if you're having a mastectomy, it's done through the mastectomy incision.

 - If there is no evidence at diagnosis that the cancer has spread to the lymph nodes then a Sentinel Lymph Node Biopsy (SLNB) will be performed.
 The sentinel node(s) is the first draining lymph node(s) in the chain of nodes in the underarm which drain lymphatic fluid from the area of the tumour.